-If you just bought your flights to Costa Rica, don’t forget to read up on some important facts about Costa Rica.
-It’s always good to know the basics about the country you’re visiting especially as there are many common misconceptions about Costa Rica.
+If you are thinking about visiting Costa Rica, make sure to read up on some important facts about Costa Rica.
+It’s always good to know the basics about the country you’re visiting especially to clear up any common misconceptions about Costa Rica.

 Here are some important things to know about Costa Rica and interesting facts about the country.
 If you’re a first time visitor, check our Costa Rica travel guide to help you get started!